lizadams/CMAQ-WS/content/1-create-cluster/c-know-cluster/index.en.md

 weight: 23
 ---

-Now that you are connected to the head node, you can familiarize yourself with the cluster structure by running the following set of commands.

 :::alert{type=info}
 [SLURM](https://slurm.schedmd.com/) from SchedMD is one of the resource manager that you can use in AWS ParallelCluster.
 For an overview of the SLURM commands, see the [SLURM Quick Start User Guide](https://slurm.schedmd.com/quickstart.html).
 If you are familar with PBS, here is the [PBS-Slurm Conversion Cheat Sheet](https://www.nrel.gov/hpc/assets/pdfs/pbs-to-slurm-translation-sheet.pdf)